shakeel-faiz/FF/002/04-pdn.md

 ## How to open PDN file?

 To open a .pdn file, you'll need to use Paint.NET, as it is the only software that can fully support this format.

+## What is Paint.NET?

+Paint.NET is a free image and photo editing software for Windows.
+It was originally developed as a student project at Washington State University as an alternative to Microsoft Paint.
+From that time, it is evolving into a powerful tool having features comparable to professional editors.
+It supports layers, special effects and other wide range of tools for editing.
+It is suitable for both beginners and advanced users.
+It has user friendly and intuitive interface and has active community that provides plugins to expand its functionality.